About Us |

 c.
 Be Patient and Prepared for the Long Haul: Processing times for a Canada Spouse Visa can be long, so it’s important to be patient.
 Make sure you have all necessary documents ready and stay in communication with the IRCC throughout the process.

-7. After Receiving the Canada Spouse Visa
+7. After Your Canada Spouse Visa is Approved (Next Steps)

 A blue toy airplane, a passport, a red and black rubber stamp, and a compass are placed on a map.